golemfactory/golem-usecases/README.md

 Additional ideas:

  - **Bayesian modelling as a way of reducing verification steps**
  Since we are using bayesian optimizer anyway, we have access to information about *how much are we surprised with this particular network score*, where score is this final score on test set.
-This can be used to additionally improve verification in big-scale tasks - the probability of being checked would be somehow proportional to the degree of our "suprize".
+This can be used to additionally improve verification in big-scale tasks - the probability of being checked would be somehow proportional to the degree of our "surprise".
  Implementation-wise, it would probably require extracting probability distributions from inside `spearmint`.